 - Fountas & Pinnell This assessment tells us each student's current reading level. - Writing Assessment all K- 4 students are assessed each fall, winter, and spring.
-This assessment indicates writing proficiency. - State Standardized Test-Third and Fourth grade students take a state standardized assessment in the spring, usually in April and /or May.
-This assessment provides student progress information in core content areas as designated by the State of Michigan. - MLPP (Michigan Literacy Progress Profile) this is an observation and assessment tool for our K-3 students.
+This assessment indicates writing proficiency. - State Standardized Test- Third and Fourth grade students take a state standardized assessment in the spring, usually in April and /or May.
+This assessment provides student progress information in core content areas as designated by the State of Michigan. - Informal Decoding Inventory-Teachers use this assessment to measure student progress in the continuum of reading readiness. - MLPP (Michigan Literacy Progress Profile) this is an observation and assessment tool for our K-3 students.
 This wide variety of assessments gives us an understanding of a student's knowledge with regard to literacy. - Math Recovery Assessment assessments are given to students in the fall, winter and spring, based upon guidelines from the Calhoun Intermediate School District.
 These tests measure the understanding of math standards.

 These tests measure student skills and competencies that the state and district believe are important.
 Please encourage your child to do his/her best on these tests.